shenasa-ai/speech2text/README.md

 * Google drive dataset URL is https://drive.google.com/drive/folders/1BLOYLBOUSWI50k4RTnpTc7Ni4rYxjVi2?usp=sharing
 * to download just the CSV file check Dataset folder in this repo or the [google drive link ](https://drive.google.com/file/d/1vqvn0F0YYhEFbzLgP9wJ36vyInUnO5b5/view?usp=sharing)

-NOTE: IF YOU NEED MORE DATA FOR YOUR EDUCATIONAL/RESEARCH PURPOSES Contact us. (email : masoudparpanchi@gmail.com / insta : hamtechai / Website : https://ham-tech.ir/ )

 # Mozilla Deep Speech

+Last checkpoint of trained Speech to text ( These are not ready to use for commercial usecases. only a finetuned model for you, to use it in your own project :
+- Mozzila deepspeech checkpoints ( WARNING : Check experiments log for hyperparametrs when you want to finetune using these checkpoints ) : https://drive.google.com/drive/folders/1FyLFudV_o71WeBQEQIn_-GficBpEMIzM?usp=share_link
+- pb format of checkpoint : https://drive.google.com/file/d/1RhISAEUwG9MwkLIFyrb1sIFi4UhNTKL6/view?usp=share_link

-### clone and download common voice dataset
+### Start Using deepspeech : clone and download common voice dataset
 To use this toolkit you must first do what  [this link ](https://deepspeech.readthedocs.io/en/latest/TRAINING.html) says or follow short Installation blow.

 Currently we are using DeepSpeech V0.9.3